Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 Brown has repeatedly opposed a woman's right to choose.

-And now the globe says Brown expresses skepticism that climate change is being caused by humans.
+And now the Globe says Brown expresses skepticism that climate change is being caused by humans.

-The same extremist group is that.
+What extremist group is that?

-And you notice here these guys haven't caught on that global warming, man-made is a hoax.
+And you notice here, these guys haven't caught on that global warming man-made is a hoax.

-By the way, since when does AP, you know, in that story on um Clinton and his $33 billion more for war at $708 billion total for the defense partner?
+By the way, since when does AP, you know, in that story on Clinton and his $33 billion more for war, at $708 billion total for the defense department, where do they ever use the word unpopular?

 They've never done that.

-Did they ever say unpopular health care plan?
+Do they ever say unpopular health care plan?

 Because it clearly is.